Bundesliga: Leverkusen and Diaby show Dortmund how to play Dortmund football | DW | 19.01.2021

 They expect a certain style of football at Borussia Dortmund: fearless, free flowing, attacking, entertaining.
 And that's precisely what they got in Leverkusen on Tuesday night.

-Unfortunately for those of a yellow persuasion, it largely came from the home team, as Bayer Leverkusen returned to winning ways in spectacular fashion.
+Unfortunately, for those of a yellow persuasion, it largely came from the home team, as Bayer Leverkusen returned to their winning ways in spectacular fashion.

 After recording just one point in four games since coming within seconds of holding Bayern Munich to a draw in December, the Werkself were back to their best, led by the unstoppable Moussa Diaby.